Robo Advice for your Wealth Management

 Ultimate goal of a robo-adviser

-The ultimate goal of a robo-advice service should be what is also the actual expectation of a typical client — to provide the best long-term, risk-optimised returns to the client net-of-fees.
-This is what a typical client wants — "What is the return that I am going to enjoy in the long term for a specific portfolio risk that I am willing to take?".
+This goal is aligned with what a typical client wants — "What is the return that I am going to enjoy in the long term for a specific portfolio risk that I am willing to take?".

-In a nutshell, a robo-advice firm is all about "how well the firm is using tech to bring the best of investment management and personal finance to the client".
+In a nutshell, a robo-advice firm is "how well the firm is providing the investment management and finance advice service to the client using tech?".

 Robo advice and the downside risk